arilamstein/acs-nativity/README.md

 fig.show()
 ```

-**Note:** In Jupyter notebooks, you can simply call `plot_nativity_timeseries(df, column="Foreign-born")` as the last line of a cell and the figure will render automatically.
+**Note:** In Jupyter notebooks, you can simply call `plot_nativity_change(df, column="Foreign-born")` as the last line of a cell and the figure will render automatically.
 In a Python REPL or script, assign the figure to a variable and call `.show()`.

 ![Year-over-Year Change](images/nativity_us_diff.png)